 Finding Your Perfect Dental Blogging Routine

-Blogging is a long term strategy.
-It’s isn’t a short term, quick fix solution.
-While you might not see the benefits of it now, if you wait say six months or a year down the line, trust me you will!
+Blogging is a long-term strategy.
+It isn’t a short-term, quick-fix solution.
+While you might not see the benefits of it now if you wait, say, six months or a year down the line, trust me, you will!

 In fact, here’s a post I wrote a few months back on how long before you see real dental blogging results.

-Don’t worry that your readers will get upset that you’ve changed your blogging frqeuency, or you only post on a Monday and Friday, when you used to post on a Tuesday, Thursday, and Sunday!
+Don’t worry that your readers will get upset that you’ve changed your blogging frequency, or you only post on Monday and Friday when you used to post on Tuesdays, Thursdays, and Sundays!

 Top dental blogging tip – If you’re still unsure, it might be an idea to give your readers a survey and find out whether they’d like fewer or more posts.